Fer-133/price-searcher/README.md

 ## How to use it

+### Build and run the application

+To build the application use this command on the project directory:

+mvn package

+To run the application use the next command:

+mvn spring-boot:run

+### Launch a request

-Run the project and launch a request to the /prices/ endpoint using the localhost address and 8080 port with the required parameters (applicationDate, productId and brandId) and you will receibe a JSON with the information.
+Launch a request to the /prices/ endpoint using the localhost address and 8080 port with the required parameters (applicationDate, productId and brandId) and you will receibe a JSON with the information.

 And example of the request would be: